Conformal changepoint localization: Proofs

-The only distinction between these $p$-values and the \conch{} $p$-values $\{p_{t,n}\}$ is that here, when evaluating $S_t^{(n)}(\pi(\bx))$, we \emph{do not} recompute $\hat{\xi}_n$ under the permutation.
-These `frozen-estimator' $p$-values $\{\tilde p_{t,n}\}$ will serve as intermediate quantities in our analysis.

-The rest of the section is organized as follows: \begin{itemize} \item Intuitively, the \conch{} confidence score~\eqref{score:CPP_split_learnt} builds a confidence set around the MLE estimate $\hat{\xi}_n(\bX)$.
+The rest of the section is organized as follows: \begin{itemize} \item Intuitively, the \conch{} confidence score~\eqref{score:CPP_split_learnt} builds a confidence set around the MLE estimate $\hat{\xi}_n$.
 Therefore, to obtain sharp \conch{} confidence sets, the initial MLE estimates must themselves be weakly consistent.
-In Appendix~\ref{app:mle_consistency}, we show that indeed $\hat{\xi}_n$ is at most $\mathrm{o}_P(\sqrt{n})$ away from $\xi_n$.
+In Appendix~\ref{app:mle_consistency}, we show that indeed $\hat{\xi}_n$ computed on $\mathcal{D}_{n,1}$ is at most $\mathrm{o}_P(\sqrt{n})$ away from the true changepoint $\xi'_n$ on $\mathcal{D}_{n,2}$.

-\item In Appendix~\ref{app:uniform_decay_conch_pvalue}, we then prove that the \conch{} confidence set computed with the oracle LLR score has $\mathrm{O}_P(1)$ length.
+\item In Appendix~\ref{app:oracle_sharpness}, we then prove that the \conch{} confidence set computed with the oracle LLR score has $\mathrm{O}_P(1)$ length.
 This establishes the optimality and asymptotic sharpness of the oracle LLR score.

 \item Next, in Appendix~\ref{app:proof_of_consistency}, we extend the asymptotic sharpness result to the setting where $\ell$ is replaced by an estimate $\hat{\ell}_n$, showing that the normalized length of the corresponding \conch{} confidence set converges to $0$.